 Glenwood is a somewhat small village located in the state of Illinois.
 With a population of 8,996 people and two constituent neighborhoods, Glenwood is the 238th largest community in Illinois.

-Glenwood is an extremely ethnically-diverse village.
+Glenwood is a very ethnically-diverse village.
 The people who call Glenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenwood residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Glenwood include Italian, Irish, Polish, and English.

 The most common language spoken in Glenwood is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.